Deluxe (NYSE:DLX) Releases FY 2021 Earnings Guidance

 Deluxe (NYSE:DLX) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $1.79 billion-$1.83 billion, compared to the consensus revenue estimate of $1.86 billion.

-Deluxe (NYSE:DLX) last announced its quarterly earnings results on Thursday, May 6th.
-The business services provider reported $1.26 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.14 by $0.12.
+Deluxe (NYSE:DLX) last announced its quarterly earnings data on Thursday, May 6th.
+The business services provider reported $1.26 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.14 by $0.12.
 Deluxe had a return on equity of 43.69% and a net margin of 1.56%.
-The firm had revenue of $441.30 million for the quarter, compared to analysts’ expectations of $427.30 million.
-During the same period in the prior year, the business posted $1.08 earnings per share.
-The company’s revenue was down 9.3% on a year-over-year basis.
+The company had revenue of $441.30 million for the quarter, compared to analyst estimates of $427.30 million.
+During the same quarter in the previous year, the company earned $1.08 EPS.
+The firm’s revenue for the quarter was down 9.3% compared to the same quarter last year.

 Deluxe Corporation provides technology-enabled solutions to small businesses and financial institutions in the United States, Canada, Australia, South America, and Europe.
 It operates through four segments: Payments, Cloud Solutions, Promotional Solutions, and Checks.
 The company provides treasury management solutions, including remittance and lockbox processing, remote deposit capture, receivables management, payment processing, and paperless treasury management solutions, as well as payment exchange, and fraud and security services; web hosting and design services, data-driven marketing solutions and hosted solutions that comprise digital engagement, logo design, financial institution profitability reporting, and business incorporation services.